iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 ### Transaction Layout

 A new field should be added to `Transaction` denoting `PledgedNodeID` for `Access Mana` and `Consensus Mana`.
 This is also beneficial to implement mana donation feature, that is, to donate the mana of a certain transaction to an arbitrary node.

 ## Limitations

 The first implementation of mana in GoShimmer will:

-  - not have voted timestamps on value transactions,
+- Not have voted timestamps on value transactions.
-  - lack proper `TransactionConfirmed` mechanism to trigger mana update,
+- Lack proper `TransactionConfirmed` mechanism to trigger mana update.
-  - lack integration into rate control/autopeering/fpc/etc.
+- Lack integration into rate control/autopeering/fpc/etc.

 ## Detailed Design

-In this section, detailed GoShimmer implementation design considerations will be outlined about the mana module.
+In this section you can find an outline of the detailed GoShimmer implementation design about the mana module.

-In short, changes can be classified into 3 categories:
+Changes can be classified into 3 categories:

- 1. Transaction related changes,
+ 1. Transaction related changes.
- 2. Mana module functionality,
+ 2. Mana module functionality.
- 3. and related tools/utilities, such as API, visualization, analytics.
+ 3. Related tools/utilities, such as API, visualization, analytics.

 ### Transaction

-As described above, 3 new fields will be added to the transaction layout:
+As described in the [Transaction Layout](#transaction-layout) subsection, 3 new fields will be added to the transaction layout:

  1. `Timestamp` time.time
  2. `AccessManaNodeID` []bytes
  3. `ConsensusManaNodeID` []bytes

-By adding these fields to the signed transaction, `valuetransfers/packages/transaction` should be modified.
+By adding these fields to the signed transaction, `valuetransfers/packages/transaction` should be modified in the following manner:

 - The three new fields should be added to the transaction essence.
 - Marshalling and unmarshalling of a transaction should be modified.
- - For calculating `Base Mana 1` values, `mana module` should be able to derive from a transaction the nodes which received pledged `Base Mana 1` as a consequence of the consumed inputs of the transaction.
+- For calculating `Base Mana 1` values, the `mana module` should be able to derive the nodes which received pledged `Base Mana 1` from a transaction as a consequence of the transaction's consumed inputs.
 Therefore, a lookup function should be exposed from the value tangle that given an `input`, returns the `pledgedNodeID` of the transaction creating the input.

-`Timestamp` is part of the signed transaction, therefore, a client sending a transaction to the node should already define it.
+`Timestamp` is part of the signed transaction.
+Therefore, a client sending a transaction to the node should already define it.
 In this case, this `Timestamp` will not be the same as the timestamp of the message containing the transaction and value payload, since the message is created on the node.

-A solution to this is that upon receiving a `transaction` from a client, the node checks if the timestamp is within a predefined time window, for example `t_current - delta`, where `delta` could be couple seconds.
+To solve this difference, upon receiving a `transaction` from a client, the node checks if the timestamp is within a predefined time window, for example `t_current - delta`, where `delta` could be couple seconds.
 If true, then the node constructs the message, which must have a greater timestamp, than the transaction.

 `AccessManaNodeID` and `ConsensusManaNodeID` are also part of the signed transaction, so a client should fill them out.
-Node owners are free to choose to whom they pledge mana to with the transaction, so there should be a mechanism that lets the client know, what `AccessManaNodeID` and `ConsensusManaNodeID` are allowed.
+Node owners are free to choose to whom they pledge mana to with the transaction, so there should be a mechanism that lets the client know what `AccessManaNodeID` and `ConsensusManaNodeID` are allowed.
 This could be a new API endpoint that works like this:

- 1. Client asks node what nodeIDs can be included for pledging  a certain type (access, consensus) mana.
+ 1. The client asks node which nodeIDs can be included for pledging a certain type of access or consensus mana.
- 2. Node answers with either:
+ 2. The node answers with either:
     - Don't care.
 Any node IDs are valid.
     - List of nodeIDs that are allowed for each type.
- 3. If a client sends back the transaction with invalid or empty mana fields, the transaction is considered invalid.
+ 3. If a client sends back the transaction with invalid or empty mana fields, the receiving node will consider the transaction invalid.

 This way node owners can decide who their transactions are pledging mana to.
 It could be only their node, or they could provide mana pledging as a service.
 They could delegate access mana to others, but hold own to consensus mana, or the other way around.

 ### Initialization

-Mana state machine is an extension of the ledger state, hence its calculation depends on the ledger state perception of the node.
+Mana state machine is an extension of the ledger state, so its calculation depends on the ledger state perception of the node.
 Snapshotting is the mechanism that saves the ledger states and prunes unnecessary transactions.
 Together with the ledger state, base mana vectors are also saved, since a certain ledger state reflects a certain mana distribution in the network.
-In future, when snapshotting is implemented in GoShimmer, nodes joining the network will be able to query for snapshot files that will contain initial base mana vectors as well.
+In the future, when snapshotting is implemented in GoShimmer, nodes joining the network will be able to query for snapshot files that will contain initial base mana vectors as well.

 Until this functionality is implemented, mana calculation solely relies on transactions getting confirmed.
-That is, when a node joins the network and starts gathering messages and transactions from peers, it builds its own ledger state through solidification process.
+That is, when a node joins the network and starts gathering messages and transactions from peers, it builds its own ledger state through the solidification process.

 Essentially, the node requests all messages down to the genesis from the current tips of its neighbors.
-Once the genesis is found, messages are solidified bottom up.
-For the value tangle, this means that for each solidified and liked transaction, `TransactionConfirmed` event is triggered, updating the base mana vectors.
+Once the node finds the genesis message, it will solidify messages from the bottom up.
+For the value tangle, this means that for each solidified and liked transaction, a `TransactionConfirmed` event will be triggered, updating the base mana vectors.

-In case of a large database, initial synching and solidification is a computationally heavy task due to the sheer amount of messages in the tangle.
+In case of a large database, initial syncing and solidification is a computationally heavy task due to the sheer amount of messages in the tangle.
 Mana calculation only adds to this burden.
-It will be determined through testing if additional "weight lifting" mechanism is needed (for example delaying mana calculation).
+It will be determined through testing if additional "weight lifting" mechanism is needed to, for example,  delay mana calculation.

-In the GoShimmer test network, all funds are initially held by the faucet node, therefore all mana present at bootstrap belong to this node.
+In the GoShimmer test network, the faucet node initially holds all funds, therefore all mana present at bootstrap belong to this node.
 Whenever a transaction is requested from the faucet, it pledges mana to the requesting node, helping other nodes to increase their mana.

 ### Mana Package

 The functionality of the mana module should be implemented in a `mana` package.
-Then, a `mana plugin` can use the package structs and methods to connect the dots, for example execute `BookMana` when `TransactionConfirmed` event is triggered in the value tangle.
+Then, a `mana plugin` can use the package structures and methods to connect the dots, for example execute `BookMana` when `TransactionConfirmed` event is triggered in the value tangle.

 `BaseMana` is a struct that holds the different mana values for a given node.
-Note that except for `Base Mana 1` calculation, we need the time when `BaseMana` values were updated, so we store it in the struct:
+Except for the `Base Mana 1` calculation, we need the time when `BaseMana` values were updated, so we store it in the struct:

  ```go
 type BaseMana struct {
   BaseMana1 float